jgcfyidev/jgcfyi/content/4-Time.md

 ## Place in Time and Time in Place

-A culture can be understood as an accumulation of its people's various traditions---of language, land-stewardship, cooking, gathering, and many other practices.
+A culture can be understood as an accumulation of its people's various traditions---of language, land stewardship, cooking, gathering, and many other practices.
 Stewart Brand's [conception](https://jods.mitpress.mit.edu/pub/issue3-brand/release/2) of pace layering below describes society's nested, polycentric orientation to time, with slow-changing natural systems and their resulting cultures at the core.
-Here we can see that affection for our place not only grounds our relationship to each other and limits, but also to time.
+Here, we can see that affection for our place not only grounds our relationship to each other and limits, but also to time.